Mc-Zen/zero/README.md

 ## Changelog

+### Version 0.4.0
+_Units and quantities_
+- Adds the `zi` module for unit and quantity formatting.
+- Added new way of applying table alignment via show-rules for seamless interoperability with other table packages.
+- Fixes numbers in RTL direction context.
+- Fixes `figure.kind` detection of`ztable`.
+- Fixes direct usage of `nonum` in `ztable`.

 ### Version 0.3.3
 _Fix_
 - Fixes an issue with negative numbers in parentheses due to a change in Typst 0.13.